Anti-Azerbaijani sentiment: Armenia

-Early period

-In the early 20th century the Transcaucasian Armenians began to equate the Azerbaijani people with the perpetrators of anti-Armenian policies such as the Armenian genocide in the Ottoman Empire.
+In the early 20th century, the Transcaucasian Armenians began to equate the Azerbaijanis (then called Caucasian Tatars) with the perpetrators of anti-Armenian policies such as the Armenian genocide in the Ottoman Empire, due to the Armenian–Tatar massacres of 1905–1906.

-In March 1918, during a Bolshevik takeover, later called the March Days, an estimate of 3,000 to 10,000 Azerbaijanis were killed by Bolshevic troops and ethnic Armenian militias, orchestrated by the Bolshevist Stepan Shahumyan.
+On March 30, 1918, during a Bolshevik takeover orchestrated by Stepan Shahumyan, an estimate of 3,000 to 10,000 Azerbaijanis were killed by Bolshevik troops and ethnic Armenian militias, while up to 2,500 Armenians were killed by ethnic Azerbaijani militias.

+Azerbaijani sources say that 20,000 Azerbaijanis were killed.

+According to Firuz Kazemzadeh, The brutalities continued for weeks.
+No quarter was given by either side: neither age nor sex was respected.
+Enormous crowds roamed the streets, burning houses, killing every pass-by who was identified as an enemy, many innocent persons suffering death at the hands of both the Armenians and the Azerbaijanis.
+The struggle which had begun as a political contest between Musavat and the Soviet assumed the character of a gigantic race riot.

-During the Nagorno-Karabakh conflict
+Nagorno-Karabakh

-After the First Nagorno-Karabakh War anti-Azerbaijani sentiment grew in Armenia, leading to harassment of Azerbaijanis there.
+After the First Nagorno-Karabakh War, anti-Azerbaijani sentiment grew in Armenia, leading to harassment of Azerbaijanis there.
 In the beginning of 1988 the first refugee waves from Armenia reached Baku.
 In 1988, Azerbaijanis and Kurds (around 167,000 people) were expelled from the Armenian SSR.
 Following the Karabakh movement, initial violence erupted in the form of the murder of both Armenians and Azerbaijanis and border skirmishes.
 As a result of these skirmishes, 214 Azerbaijanis were killed.

-On June 7, 1988 Azerbaijanis were evicted from the town of Masis near the Armenian–Turkish border, and on June 20 five Azerbaijani villages were emptied in the Ararat Province.
+On June 7, 1988, Azerbaijanis were evicted from the town of Masis near the Armenian–Turkish border, and on June 20, five villages that were mostly populated by Azerbaijanis were emptied in the Ararat Province.
 Henrik Pogosian was ultimately forced to retire, blamed for letting nationalism develop freely.
 Although purges of the Armenian and Azerbaijani party structures were made against those who had fanned or not sought to prevent ethnic strife, as a whole, the measures taken are believed to be meager.

-The year 1993 was marked by the highest wave of the Azerbaijani internally displaced persons, when the Karabakh Armenian forces occupied territories beyond the Nagorno-Karabakh borders.
-The Karabakhi Armenians ultimately succeeded in removing Azerbaijanis from Nagorno-Karabakh.
+1993 was marked by the highest wave of refugees in Azerbaijan, when the Artsakh Defence Army occupied territories beyond the borders of Nagorno-Karabakh.